autechjobs/website/src/pages/index.md

     content: >-
       Looking for a career launch or the next dream job?
 We understand your hustle to land that ideal tech job in Australia, we are here to simplify your hassle.
-Join Au tech jobs now and make your search easier, better and faster.
+Join AU Tech jobs now and make your search easier, better and faster.